secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 ### Applying for Parental Leave in Canada

 * To initiate your parental leave, submit your time off by selecting the `Parental Leave` category in PTO by Roots at least 6 weeks before your leave starts.
-Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
+Please familiarize yourself with [GitLab's Parental Leave policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
-* Pregnant team members must provide a certificate from a health care practitioner certifying their pregnancy to Total Rewards (total-rewards@gitlab.com).
+* Pregnant team members must provide a certificate from a health care practitioner certifying their pregnancy to the Absence Management team at `leaves@gitlab.com`.

 ### GitLab Parental Leave Payments and Employment Insurance